Reviews You Can Rely On

 It shouldn't be much of a surprise that the models that produce the most delicious smoothies tend to be some of the best blenders in our lineup.
 The most impressive scores in this metric come from the Vitamix A2500 and Vitamix Pro 750, closely followed by the Cuisinart Hurricane Pro 3.5 and Breville the Super Q. Any of these five models produce exceptional smoothies, but it's worth noting that Vitamix blenders particularly stand out in this regard, with the Explorian E310 and Vitamix 5200 scoring top marks.

-The best blender for making smoothies, like the Explorian E310, quickly chop frozen fruit and incorporate the bits into a vortex for efficient blending.
+The best blenders for making smoothies, like the Explorian E310 shown here, can quickly chop frozen fruit and incorporate the bits into a vortex for efficient blending.

 Credit: Abriah Wofford